mach3builders/laravel-privatelabel/README.md

     </li>
 ```

-### Php
+### PHP
-Add the following trait to the owner model of the config
+Incorporate this trait into your owner model as specified in the config:
 ```php
 use Mach3builders\PrivateLabel\Traits\HasPrivateLabel;

 use HasPrivateLabel;
 ```
-### Js
+### JavaScript
-Add the following snippet inside your app.js
+Insert this snippet into your `app.js`:

 ```js
 import '@mach3builders/ui/dist/js/plugins/poller'